Helena Kennedy, Baroness Kennedy of The Shaws: Politics

 Kennedy was a member of the Communist Party of Great Britain during the early 1970s, which she later regretted.
 She gained wider recognition with her appearances on radio shows, including BBC Radio 4's Woman's Hour, in the 1980s.

 She served as the chair of Charter 88 from 1992 to 1997, and became closely affiliated to the educational charity Common Purpose.

 She was a high-profile supporter of Tony Blair's New Labour during the 1990s.
 She was made a life peer in October 1997 on account of her role as chair of Charter 88, whose constitutional reform policies had been adopted by the Labour Party, and joined the party on the same day.
 Following her appointment, she became a prominent critic of the party's direction, although she wrote in 2008 that the first Blair ministry "produced more far-reaching reforms than anything seen since the Great Reform Act" of 1832.
 She has rebelled against her party whip in the House of Lords more frequently than any other Labour peer, with a dissent rate of 11.5% as of 2025.

 In May 2009, in reaction to the United Kingdom parliamentary expenses scandal, she launched the campaign for a referendum on a "more proportional electoral system" at the following election with an open letter in The Guardian, which eventually led to the 2011 United Kingdom Alternative Vote referendum.
 She was subsequently reported to be organising a coalition of independent candidates to run in the election against the MPs involved in the expenses scandal, who included members of her own party, but denied the allegation.

-In April 2017, she led the open letter call for Jeremy Corbyn's Labour Party to stand down its candidates in the seats of Brighton Pavillion and the Isle of Wight in favour of the Green Party at the 2017 general election, following two similar concessions by the Green Party.
+In April 2017, she led the open letter call for Jeremy Corbyn's Labour Party to stand down its candidates in the seats of Brighton Pavilion and the Isle of Wight in favour of the Green Party at the 2017 general election, following two similar concessions by the Green Party.

 In 2020, she worked with the Conservative MP Iain Duncan Smith and democracy activist Luke de Pulford to create the global pressure group Inter-Parliamentary Alliance on China.
 In March 2021, China placed sanctions on her.
 The sanctions were condemned by the Prime Minister and led the Foreign Secretary to summon the Chinese ambassador.
+The sanctions were lifted on 30 January 2026 during a visit by Prime Minister Keir Starmer to China.